 Once you graduate with your Bachelor's degree, you will be among the top 1% educated people in the world.
-From this fact I would like you to 1) take pride in this, and 2) don't take this opportunity for granted (even though your first year of college is probably not as you envisioned it, i.e. partially online).
+From this fact I would like you to 1) take pride in this, and 2) don't take this opportunity for granted (even though the last few years have been really tough).
 Don't slack.
 Enjoy your time at SJSU and work hard -- it is possible to do both concurrently.